What is a Cake Designer?

-Designers start with baking the cakes.
+A cake designer starts with baking the cakes.
 This process involves mixing ingredients using commercial quality baking equipment and tools.
 The cake batter is then transferred to pans where it is placed in ovens and baked for the appropriate amount of time.
 After the cake is allowed to cool, the designer begins to assemble the end product.
 This can often involve placing one or more pieces of cake on top of one another to get a desired look.
 Cake stands and other similar products may be used to help achieve a desired multi tier presentation.
-Once completed, a designer is then tasked with decorating the cake.
+Once completed, a cake designer is then able to decorate the cake.

-To decorate a cake, a designer uses various specialized tools including moulds, spatulas, decorating pens, and stencils.
+To decorate a cake, he or she uses various specialized tools including moulds, spatulas, decorating pens and stencils.
 Frosting or fondant is placed on the cake and then moulded into a certain shape.
 Cake designers manipulate the frosting or fondant to create a custom designed cake based on instructions provided by the customer.

-Once finished, the cake must be delivered to the customer.
-This involves packaging the cake for transport and driving the finished product to the appropriate location.
-Designers ensure that cakes are delivered safely to the buyer's location at the date and time requested
+Once finished, the cake is either picked up by the client or it is delivered.
+Delivery involves packaging the cake for transport and driving the finished product to the appropriate location.
+Designers ensure that cakes are delivered safely to the customer's location at the date and time requested.

 Creativity is the number one requirement to become a successful cake designer.
-You are constantly required to think outside the box and to push the limits of creative cake design.
+It is a constant requirement to think outside the box and to push the limits of creative cake design.
 Customers expect to be impressed with the final product.
 As such, you have to be willing to work hard to develop new design ideas.
-Being a gifted artist can also help.

 Designers must also possess a degree of business acumen.
-The majority of them are business owners.
-As such, they're required to juggle the creative side with the business side.
+The majority of them are business owners, and as such, they are required to juggle the creative side with the business side.
 Customer and employee relations are important issues they have to contend with.
-Established cake designers often have a small number of employees that work under them.
-Coordinating the activities of these employees is often a time consuming task.
-Supplies and equipment also have to be reordered when needed.
+Established cake designers often have a small number of employees that work under them, and coordinating the activities of these employees is often a time consuming task.
+Supplies and equipment also have to be re-ordered when needed.
 To do this, a designer has to keep an account of how much stock is on hand.
 Finally, they have to make sure the needs of the customers are being met.
 This includes honouring deadlines as well as communicating any potential issues or problems with customers.

-Multitasking is a required skill.
-The ability to shift between multiple roles within the business is very important.
-You must be able to complete two or more tasks simultaneously while still maintaining quality standards.
+Multitasking is a required skill, and the ability to shift between multiple roles within the business is very important, as is being able to complete two or more tasks simultaneously while maintaining quality standards.

 What is the workplace of a Cake Designer like?

 Designers typically own small shops from which they work and produce their cakes.
-A large workspace for baking, assembling, and decorating cakes is required.
-A commercial-quality oven is typically used.
-Busy designers work long hours and weekends to fulfill the demands of their customers.
-Long stretches of work without sitting down or taking a break is fairly common.
+A large workspace for baking, assembling and decorating cakes is required.
+A commercial quality oven is typically used.
+Busy cake designers work long hours and weekends to fulfill the demands of their customers, and long stretches of work without sitting down or taking a break is fairly common.

-Designers work with other people also.
-There are usually a series of different jobs being completed or planned at the same time.
-People often work together in an assembly line fashion to make sure the cake is created and delivered on time.
+Cake designers often hire assistants, as there are usually a series of different jobs being completed or planned at the same time.
+Typically, all hands are often working together in an assembly line fashion to make sure the cake is created and delivered on time.